 There comes no gas when I push down the lever.
 Why?

 This could have a number of reasons.
 To begin with, please check if your cylinder is empty.
-And empty cylinder weighs abot 800g and a full around 1200g.
-Then check that you have screwed the cylinder hard enough.
+And empty cylinder weighs about 800g and a full around 1200g.
+Is the cylinder screwed in tightly enough?
 On some cylinder models, the brass pin is located much deeper down than on others and therefore you need to screw these cylinders a bit harder.
 Screw the cylinder tight, but don’t use violence.
 If this doesn’t work, please try to unscrew the cylinder and screw it back again tight and try to push the lever down again and see what happens.
-If nothing of this helps, please drop us a mail at email@example.com and we will answer within 24 hours.
+If nothing of this helps, please chat with us or drop us a mail at firstname.lastname@example.org and we will answer as soon as we can or within 24 hours.

 The machine suddenly stopped working and it makes a leaking sound when I push down the lever.
 Why?

 In rare cases the black rubber gasket can get stuck on the top of the cylinder and fall out when you change the cylinder.
 With no cylinder sealing, the gas leaks out instead of going into the water bottle, and this makes a leaking sound when you push down the lever.
 To check your gasket, please check this instruction.
 If your gasket is missing, you can put a new one back in.
 From late 2017 an extra gasket is provided with your machine.
-If you have an earlier version you can order a new gasket by dropping us a mail at firstname.lastname@example.org .
+If you have an earlier version you can order a new gasket by starting a chat with us or dropping us an email at email@example.com.
 You can put the new gasket into the machine by following these instructions.